Resource for social care providers supporting refugees to work in social care.

 Disclosure and Barring Service (DBS) checks and other regulatory requirements

-DBS checks are mandatory in Wales to work in social care and so required for refugee applicants.
+DBS checks are mandatory in Wales for everyone working in in social care, and therefore required for refugee applicants.
 Most refugees and people from Ukraine will have enough documents to apply for DBS.

 What information do I need from the refugee applicant?